 6. Organise your company’s employee attendance and absence management.

 How many seats are filled today?
 Who is at work?
 Whose homesick?
-How many absences has a specific employee incurred?
+How many absences have a specific employee incurred?
 These are some of the pertinent questions related to employee absence management.

 Organise your company’s sickness management processes more efficiently to determine how many people can take a holiday at one time without sacrificing productivity and profit.